1938 Macdonald Brier

 The 1938 Macdonald Brier, the Canadian men's national curling championship, was held from February 28 to March 3, 1938 at the Granite Club in Toronto, Ontario.

-Team Manitoba, who was skipped by Ab Gowanlock finished round robin play unbeaten with a 9-0 record becoming only the third team to win the Brier with an undefeated record.
+Team Manitoba, skipped by Ab Gowanlock, finished round robin play unbeaten with a 9-0 record, becoming only the third team to win the Brier with an undefeated record.
 This was also Manitoba's eighth Brier championship overall.
-The defending Brier champions, the Cliff Manahan rink of Alberta finished runner-up with an 8-1 record as their only loss came to Manitoba.
+The defending Brier champions, the Cliff Manahan rink of Alberta, finished runner-up with an 8-1 record as their only loss came to Manitoba.

 Teams

 The teams are listed as follows: